 This easy Chicken Parm Soup is basically deconstructed chicken parmesan in a bowl.
 Big chunks of chicken in a rich tomato soup with the pasta of your choice and p-l-e-n-t-y of gooey mozzarella and Parmesan.

-It is extremely warming and delicious, and it could not be easier to make.
+Chicken Parmesan Soup is a perfect soup for chilly winter weeknights.
+It’s warming and delicious and could not be easier to make.

 Incredibly Easy Chicken Soup

 I wrote this recipe to use leftover cooked chicken, so you can use leftover chicken you have on hand or grab a rotisserie chicken at the store and use the white meat from that (save the thighs and drumsticks for lunches and the carcass to make soup!).

 Since you’re starting with cooked chicken, this soup comes together super quick and easy in one pot with minimal fuss.

 - Cooked chicken: To save time, I call for cooked chicken in the recipe, but if you don’t have any cooked chicken on hand, not a problem.
 I’ve included instructions for cooking your own in the recipe notes, and it will only add a couple of minutes to the overall cooking time.